WJSoftware/wj-config/examples/NodeJS-CJS/v2.0.0/README.md

 This repository contains the `launch.json` file Visual Studio Code requires already configured.
 Simply run the configuration named **Launch NodeJS MJS Example v18.1.0 - v2.0.0**.

+## Between ES Modules and CommonJS Modules...

+This example does exactly the same as the console sample written in **ES Modules**.
+Go ahead and compare both code bases.
+You'll conclude that the superior way is **ES Modules**.
+While you are free to continue using whichever you desire, I urge you to join me in a movement to normalize using **ES Modules** for server-sided code.

 ## What is Showcased

 1. Outputs all of the configuration object's first level properties in tables (some may be wide, so 4K resolution is